oneanupam/hcp-terraform-lab/README.md

-# Terraform Cloud (TFC) Lab
+# HCP Terraform Lab
-This repository contains Terraform code to run using VCS-Driven / CLI-Driven workflow of TFC for infrastructure deployment on Google Cloud Platform.
+This repository contains Terraform code to run using VCS-Driven / CLI-Driven workflow of HCP Terraform (previously k/a Terraform Cloud) for infrastructure deployment on Google Cloud Platform.

 ## Prerequisites
 Below prerequisites must be fulfilled for successful execution of code.